ReiGao/GWSBE/README.md

 ## 4.filter all the varient produced by GATK/Lofreq/Strelka2 use wild type sample.

-   First edit the wt.txt file to specify the wild type sample and make sure the sample name is correct.like follow:
+   First edit the WT.txt file to specify the wild type sample and make sure the sample name is correct.like follow:

 ```
-    cat wt.txt
+    cat WT.txt

 	Sample1
 	Sample2